 Pentagon proposing troop reinforcements in Mideast

-WASHINGTON – The Pentagon on Thursday was presenting proposals to the White House to send military reinforcements to the Middle East to beef up defenses against Iran amid heightened tensions in the region.
-President Donald Trump, speaking to reporters before the meeting, said he was not convinced the troops were needed but would do whatever was necessary.
+WASHINGTON – The Pentagon on Thursday outlined proposals to the White House that would send military reinforcements to the Middle East to beef up defenses against Iran amid heightened tensions in the region.
+President Donald Trump, speaking to reporters before the meeting, said he was not convinced more troops are needed but would do whatever is necessary.

-"We'll see what happens with Iran," said Trump.
+"We'll see what happens with Iran," Trump said.
 "I don't think we're going to need them, I really don't, but we're going to have a meeting on it in about an hour.
 I would certainly send troops if we need them."

 Acting Defense Secretary Patrick Shanahan told reporters the Defense Department has not yet determined how many troops might be sent to reinforce the existing U.S. military presence in the region.